 A spherical stylus (synonymous with conical stylus) has a lateral cross-section in the form of a circle.
 It is the most basic stylus profile and is generally found on cheaper cartridges.
 The signal from a spherical stylus is more susceptible to distortion than more advanced stylus shapes (such as elliptical).
 The lifetime of a spherical/conical diamond stylus is usually assumed to be 300-400 hours of playback (although Audio Technica claim 500 hours on their website).

 The term stylus is synonymous with ‘needle’.
 It is a sharp piece of precisely shaped material that makes contact with the record groove (sitting between the groove walls) and vibrates as it tracks along the groove.
 On the cartridge, the stylus is attached to the exposed end of the cantilever and causes the cantilever to vibrate.
 The stylus is made of a hardwearing material, usually diamond but sometimes sapphire on the ceramic cartridges of very cheap or old record players.
 A stylus may be constructed from a single shaft of diamond, which is known as a ‘nude’ diamond stylus.
 Alternatively, a stylus may have a diamond tip bonded to a metal stub or shank, which is known as a ‘bonded’ diamond stylus.
-Nude styli are preferable to bonded styli but are more expensive.
+Nude styli are preferable to bonded styli, as they have no material interface and generally have a lower tip mass, but they are more expensive.
 The stylus tip has a particular ‘profile’, the most basic being conical or spherical (which are equivalent), but a stylus with an elliptical profile extracts information from the groove more accurately.
 Further, more elaborate profiles are offered on the more up-market cartridges.

 Vertical Tracking Force (VTF)